yogeshhegde/processor-sdk-doc/source/rtos/PDK_Platform_Software/Device_Drivers/FATFS.rst

 for additional details.Once board specific configuration is complete FATFS_init() API can be called to initialize FATFS for the driver.

-|
-| **FATFS Configuration Structure**
+.. rubric:: **FATFS Configuration Structure**
+   :name: fatfs-configuration-structure

-| Application is expected to perform driver specific configuration for
+Application is expected to perform driver specific configuration for FATFS_config structure.
-  FATFS_config structure.
 The structure supports initialization of multiple drivers for FATFS, i.e. both MMCSD and USB can be configured to use FATFS file system by configuring each driver to different drive instance.
 This structure must be provided to the FATFS driver.
 It must be initialized before the FATFS_init() function is called and cannot be changed subsequently.
-For details about individual fields of this structure, see the Doxygen help:PDK_INSTALL_DIR\packages\ti\fs\fatfs\docs\doxygen\html\index.html.
+For details about individual fields of this structure, see the Doxygen help:PDK_INSTALL_DIR\\packages\\ti\\fs\\fatfs\\docs\\doxygen\\html\\index.html.

 .. rubric:: **APIs**
    :name: apis